ShashidharReddy01/pes_asic_class/README.md

 ![image](https://github.com/ShashidharReddy01/pes_asic_class/assets/142148810/06308534-18d0-4c24-b793-2c0db59036b9)

-## Verification of Synthesized design:
+## Verification of Synthesized design
 In order to make sure that there are no errors in the netlist, we'll have to verify the synthesized circuit.
 The netlist verification flow can be seen in the below image:

 ![image](https://github.com/ShashidharReddy01/pes_asic_class/assets/142148810/ce15fea5-9836-404e-b9be-fa1a086bd1ca)